godotengine/godot-docs/tutorials/3d/spatial_material.rst

 .. image:: img/spatial_material12.png

-This renders the object via the opaque pipeline, which is faster and allows it to do mid and post process effects such as SSAO, SSR, etc.
+This renders the object via the opaque pipeline which is faster and allows it to do mid and post process effects such as SSAO, SSR, etc.

 Material colors, maps and channels
 ----------------------------------